Billionaire investor Warren Buffett is renowned for buying undervalued shares when stock markets are on the back foot. He makes no secret of it.

 The strategy of buying undervalued shares and waiting patiently for them to recover is so simple even I understand it.
 It’s the old ‘buy low, sell high’ mantra.

 There are plenty of opportunities to buy low over the months ahead, as central bankers tip the world into recession to kill inflation.
 Buying undervalued shares should give me downside protection if markets head south, and turbo-charged recovery when they rise.
 That’s the theory, anyway.

 It means I can buy FTSE 100 stocks today and don’t have to worry too much if share prices fall again tomorrow.
 It’s going to be a volatile winter, but when markets fall, I will take my chance and buy some more undervalued shares.

-The post How I’m following Warren Buffett’s advice to try and beat the market appeared first on The Motley Fool UK.
+The post I’m following Warren Buffett’s advice to buy undervalued shares appeared first on The Motley Fool UK.

 Harvey Jones doesn't hold any of the shares mentioned in this article.
 The Motley Fool UK has no position in any of the shares mentioned.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2022